allenallen512/310-Project-1/README.md

 Desktop application for a store management system.
+Connects to local MySQL database.
+Project has since been converted to connect with MongoDB if needed.

 This system provides the following main functions for its users: